browserengineering/book/book/visual-effects.md

 single surface, and then shows parts of that surface as the user scrolls.
 That means a very long web page (like this one!) can create a large surface, thereby using a lot of memory.
-Modify the browser so that the size of that surface is limited, say to `4 * HEIGHT` rows.
+Modify the browser so that the height of that surface is limited, say to `4 * HEIGHT` pixels.
 The (limited) region of the page drawn to this surface is called the interest region; you'll need to track what part of the interest region is being shown on the screen, and re-raster the interest region when